 To ensure the customer gets the most appropriate mortgage deal available to match their needs, mortgage brokers use many specialised professional systems.
-These tools, including sourcing systems, affordability systems, lender criteria comparison tools and customer relationship management (CRM) software, provide insight into the mortgage market not otherwise available to the customer.
+These tools, including sourcing systems, affordability systems, lender criteria comparison tools, mortgage rate alert systems and customer relationship management (CRM) software, provide insight into the mortgage market not otherwise available to the customer.

 Affordability Systems